skang06/Discrepancies-in-Baltimore-Life-Expectancy/README.md

 [CBS Baltimore](https://baltimore.cbslocal.com/2017/07/06/life-expectancy-baltimore/) stated there are discrepancies in terms of life-expectancy in different areas of Baltimore.
 In fact, poorer areas of Baltimore had a life expectancy that was 20-years lower than that of richer areas.
 Lower life expectancy and higher rates of mortality in poorer areas indicate that people are dying prematurely when these are preventable solutions, as those in richer areas are not dying so early.
 This problem is important as obviously we would like to create for a more equitable society, where people's livelihoods are not affected based on where they live- especially if there are ways to do so.
 According to [Baltimore City’s health department](https://health.baltimorecity.gov/state-health-baltimore-winter-2016/state-health-baltimore-white-paper-2017#:~:text=The%20leading%20causes%20of%20death,and%20chronic%20lower%20respiratory%20diseases), the leading cause of death in the city is heart disease.
 Life expectancy and mortality rates in the 45-64 age group in Baltimore can be assumed to be correlated with heart disease.
 There are many different causes of heart disease, but [The Mayo Clinic](https://www.mayoclinic.org/diseases-conditions/heart-disease/symptoms-causes/syc-20353118) states that the most common type of heart disease, atherosclerosis, is caused by an unhealthy diet, lack of exercise, and being overweight.
 These are issues that are amendable.
 Thus, a look into various variables related to food systems and physical activity in neighborhoods in the city of Baltimore was endeavored.
 This issue is of interest to us because we are both Baltimore citizens at least until we graduate from Hopkins.
 Not only is this relevant to us, but it also relevant for government officials who could learn the most effective ways to increase life expectancy and decrease rates of mortality.
 Not to mention, the leading cause of death in the United States is heart disease, so information from our analysis could help with the larger United States as well.

+Our primary stakeholder is Dr. Letitia Dzirasa, the current Baltimore City Health Commissioner.
+We believe that she will be particularly interested in this issue because one of her special interests include obesity management.
+Moreover, the previous Baltimore City health commissioner, Dr. Leana Wen, has mentioned that she wants to close the life expectancy gap between poor and wealthy areas per an article in the [Baltimore Business Journal](https://www.bizjournals.com/baltimore/news/2018/06/13/baltimore-health-chief-wen-others-discussclosing.html?fbclid=IwAR2Zfy91CoIY2mmkTy-creAW91gThk0SlIB8E6PplxzKtfMNk4Kf2RRd_4A).
+Our secondary stakeholder will be the Baltimore City mayor, Brandon Scott.
+Although there are many different departments in the process of getting a budget approved, the mayor has the ability to approve the total budget at the end of the process.

 ## Business Question